AhmedSharaf98/DEF-to-SVG/README.md

 # DEF-to-SVG
-A web-based application for visualizing a DEF file by Scalable vector Graphics (SVG).
+This is web-based application for visualizing a DEF file by Scalable vector Graphics (SVG).

 This project was done as part of Digital Design II course at the American University in Cairo (AUC)